mvolkmann/blog/src/web-dev-tips.md

 ## Miscellaneous

-Frequently when starting a server locally to test a web app an error message is output stating that the port the server tried to use is being used by another process.
+Frequently, when starting a server locally to test a web app, an error message is output stating that the port the server tried to use is being used by another process.
 One option is to start the server so it listens on a different port.